 As was indicated, both men and women can live two periods, but women are assumed to have shorter fecundity horizon than men, that is, only young women are fertile while both young and old men are fertile.
 A single man or woman will meet only one member of the opposite sex at each period.
+We assume meeting probabilities are independent of one's ability or education level.
 They decide whether to propose or not by comparing current utility while being single with the possible utility obtained from matching.
 When a woman matches with a man and vice versa, the specific utility that the woman obtains from the man and the man from the woman are considered as an independent random draw from uniform distributions $G_m(y)$ and $G_f(x)$ respectively.
-Assume y ~ [0,1] and x ~ [0,1]. y and x refer to "type" of men and women, which contains observed or unobserved characteristics.
+Assume $y \sim [0,1]$ and $x \sim [0,1]$ , where y and x refer to "type" or "quality" of men and women.
+Both x and y contain observed or unobserved characteristics.